AlexXx-57/Phishing-Public/README.md

 A Script to Phish and Get Victims Login Credentials.
 ![PhishHack](https://github.com/cybergeeky/PhishHack/blob/main/PhishHack.png)

-<p align="center"><strong>PhishHack</strong> is a beginner's friendly, automated and ultimate phishing tool in python.
+<strong>PhishHack</strong> is a beginner's friendly, automated and ultimate phishing tool in python.
 The tool Includes popular websites like Facebook, Instagram, LinkedIn, Twitter, GitHub, Dropbox, and many others.
 Created with Flask and tunneled with ngrok.
-It also has custom templates in it.</p>
+It also has custom templates in it.

 ### Features
 #### Updated and User Friendly login pages.